cybertec-postgresql/pgwatch2/docs/metric_definitions.rst

 * Queries can only return text, integer, boolean or floating point (a.k.a. double precision) Postgres data types.
 Note that columns with NULL values are not stored at all in the data layer as it's a bit bothersome to work with NULLs!

+* Column names should be descriptive enough so that they're self-explanatory, but not over long as it costs also storage

+* Metric queries should execute fast - at least below the selected *Statement timeout* (default 5s)

 * Columns can be optionally "tagged" by prefixing them with "tag\_".
 By doing this, the column data will be indexed by the InfluxDB / Postgres giving following advantages: